 If you have debt on multiple cards, target the one that has the highest interest rate.
 Clear that one at the earliest possible by paying more than the minimum amount due and by making multiple payments a month.
 Keep the lower interest rate cards towards the end irrespective of the amount of outstanding due on the card.

-With the increasing number of credit card scams and frauds, it is important to stay cautious while using the credit card at various venues.
+With the increasing number of credit card scams and frauds, it is important to stay cautious while using a credit card at various venues.
 Especially online transactions are more susceptible to fraud compared to transactions done at the point of sale (POS) terminals.
 Therefore, using credit cards on authoritative and secure websites is critical for the safety and security of the card.

 You may also like:

-- 5 MONEY SAVING TRICKS WITH CREDIT CARDS
+- 5 MONEY-SAVING TRICKS WITH CREDIT CARDS

 - FREE BUDGETING APPS TO TRACK YOUR FINANCES

 - HOW TO IMPROVE YOUR CREDIT RATING